Do any of these overall business goals sound familiar?

 Do your team members have assigned teams that you may want to quickly filter to - i.e., show me the Design Team's workload?

 Yes?
-Create teams & set all employees' teams in Resourcing: from the gear / settings icon in the top right of Resourcing:
+Create teams & set all employees' teams in Resourcing: from the More > Settings option on the right of Resourcing, navigate to the Teams tab:

 Step 4: Does your team have specific roles or special skills?

 a) Yes!
 Great, in the same setting view as above in Step 2, you will want to also add Roles & User tags Assign each person a role, or User Tag after they are created.
 This allows you to filter Resourcing by a specific role or user tag to see employees who match.

 b) No, teams is specific enough for my resourcing view. --> No action needed!